sawyerclick/CMSvelte/README.md

 ### Writing styles

+It's recommended to include the CMS's styles in a development environment and defer to them for fonts and classes to reduce the shipped CSS.
+This can be done by adding objects to a `cmsFiles` array in `main.js`.
+This appends any tag and it's listed attributes to the `<head>` while in dev mode.
+These are not included in production.

-This template uses [Tailwind](https://tailwindcss.com/) for out-of-the-box classes that we don't have to think about.
-If you want to write global styles, do so in `app.postcss`.
+Otherwise, this template uses [Tailwind](https://tailwindcss.com/) for out-of-the-box classes that we don't have to think about.
+By default, these classes are prefixed with `cmsvelte-` to prevent clashing with CMS classes.
+This can be changed in `tailwind.config.cjs`.

+Write global styles in `app.postcss`.
 Otherwise, use [Svelte's built-in scroped styling syntax](https://svelte.dev/tutorial/styling).

 ### Asset management